seamaster300/MeshBank-documentation/Roadmap.md

 Banking institutions, credit card processors, financial companies, ecommerce platforms

 ### What should the results be?
+1. MeshBank's infrastructure creates a decentralized network of self regulating interconnected nodes
-1. User can send, receive, and invest their Mesh
+2. Mobile application that allows users to send, receive, and invest on MeshBank's infrastructure
-   - Send
-     - SDGFJKLSDFJKL
-   - Receive
-     - SDFJKLSDFJKL
-   - Invest
-     - sdfjklsdfjkl

 ### What are the boundaries of this project?

-## Phase 2 - Definition
+## Phase 2 - Project Requirements
-Identify project requirements:
-Preconditions
-  1. legislation

-Functional requirements
+### Functional requirements

-Operational requirements
+### Operational requirements

-Design limitations
+### Design limitations

 ## Phase 3 - Design
 Products: